 · Applying Human Rights in Disaster Settings, dealing with concrete human rights standards as applied to disaster settings, what sort of legal duties they impose on States with regards to disaster management and if and how far States can compress the enjoyment of human rights to tackle the effects of disasters;

 · Human Rights and Disaster Prevention/Mitigation, addressing the interplay between IHRL and other branches of international law that contribute to preventing and mitigating disasters.
-One session will be specifically dedicated to climate change law, and a second session will look at Disaster Risk Reduction (DRR) initiatives, in particular the 2015 Sendai Framework for DRR.
+One session will be specifically devoted to climate change law, and a second will look at Disaster Risk Reduction (DRR) initiatives, particularly the 2015 Sendai Framework for DRR.